If you are experiencing any of the following, please visit our asthma attack page:

 What will happen if your symptoms are getting worse?

 If your symptoms are getting worse you should go to see your GP or asthma nurse to get your asthma checked.
 They will ask you about your symptoms and how you're feeling.
 They may listen to your chest and check your peak flow to see how it compares to normal.
 They should also talk to you about how often you take your medicines, and check your inhaler technique.

-Sometimes it may be necessary to increase the dose of your preventer inhaler, or your GP or asthma nurse may need to add in other medicines and inhalers to help you.
+Sometimes it may be necessary to increase the dose of your preventer inhaler, or your GP or asthma nurse may need to add in other medicines and inhalers to help you, for example a LTRA (leukotriene receptor antagonist) tablet.
 Sometimes when asthma gets worse it's necessary to treat the inflammation with a short "rescue" course of steroid tablets (these are called prednisolone).
 You may have been given a pack of these to keep at home.

 The good news is that with the right care and treatment, most people are able to lead full, active lives with minimal symptoms.
 Once your asthma has been well managed for at least three months, your asthma nurse or GP may suggest "stepping down" (or reducing) your medicines.
 The goal is for you to manage your symptoms on the least amount of medicine possible, ideally so that you're symptom-free.
 Reducing medicine should be done gradually and if symptoms return you should step your treatment back up again.

 Next review due March 2019